hafsatufail2004/todo-fastapi/README.md

 # Fastapi

-## this repo conatain todo api made using fastapi
+## This repo contain todo api made using fastapi